whitphx/streamlit-webrtc/README.md

 ## Serving from remote host
 When deploying apps to remote servers, there are some things you need to be aware of.
+In short,
+* HTTPS is required to access local media devices.
+* STUN/TURN servers are required to establish the media stream connection.

+See the following sections.

 ### HTTPS
 `streamlit-webrtc` uses [`getUserMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) API to access local media devices, and this method does not work in an insecure context.